What attracts tourists to Japan?

 Itsukushima Shrine on Miyajima Island

-Mount Koya (Koyasan) – The Spiritual Center of Buddhism
+Mount Koya (Koyasan) – the spiritual center of Buddhism

-Ogasawara Islands – UNESCO Natural Heritage Site
+Ogasawara Islands – A UNESCO Natural Heritage Site

 Ogasawara Japan